 If you contribute to your spouse’s eligible super account, by the end of the financial year you could receive a tax offset of up to $540.

 To be eligible for the full offset amount, your partner must have income less than $37,000 in the 2018/19 financial year and you must contribute at least $3,000 to their super.
 A lower tax offset may be available if you contribute less than $3,000 or your spouse earns between $37,0001 and $40,0001 pa.

 You both need to be Australian residents at the time you make the contribution.
-Your spouse must either be under the age of 65 or, if aged between 65 and 69, they need to meet the work test requirements by having proof of working in gainful employment for 40 hours within a 30-day period during the year.
+Your spouse must either be under the age of 75 or, if aged between 67 and 74, they need to meet the work test, or be eligible for the work test exemption.
+The work test mean's you've worked in gainful employment for 40 hours within a 30-day period during the year.

 Spouse contributions count towards your spouse’s non-concessional contributions cap.
 Penalties may apply if either of you exceed your nonconcessional contributions (NCC) cap.
 The annual non-concessional cap is $100,000 in 2018/19.
 The rules that relate to the NCC cap are complex.
 See the ATO for more information.